 It is estimated that something like 80% of women are wearing the wrong size bra.
 And if you think that’s just a clever marketing ploy, look around.
 I believe it.

 The older we are, the more of a problem it is.
 Our bodies change, yes, but I think we also put less of a priority on our underwear because, let’s face it, we’re not as cute and perky as we used to be, and it’s just not as much fun to shop for.
 But it must be done.

-If you were fitted 10 years ago, before you had kids and when your metabolism was still working for you, you are probably not the same size anymore.
+If you were last fitted for a bra 10 years ago, before you had kids and when your metabolism was still working for you, you are probably not the same size anymore.
 As we age and our weight hems and haws, our bodies change.
 Every woman should get a professional bra fitting every 5 years or with any major body change (weight loss or gain, childbirth, pregnancy, etc.)

 Again, this is not just a brilliant marketing strategy on the part of bra manufacturers.
 Take a look at the straps on your favorite bra — especially the band that goes around your back.
 Does the elastic look stretched out and worn?
 See that?
 It’s time for a new one.

 Have you ever bought the same bra as one you have in your closet and compared the new with the old?
 These babies don’t hold up for much more than a year of regular use.
 Once they start to stretch out, they don’t do their job, and the next thing you know, your saggin’ and baggin’.

-Take an afternoon for yourself, go to the mall, ideally go to Nordstrom or a place that provides professional bra fittings, and freshen up your foundation garments with new ones in the right size that put the girls back where they’re supposed to be.
+So take an afternoon for yourself, go to Nordstrom or Soma or a place that provides professional bra fittings, and freshen up your foundation garments with new ones that put the girls back where they’re supposed to be.
 Then see how much better your clothes look.